tbranyen/site-content/posts/diffhtml/post.md

   }
 </style>

-I put a lot of *trust* in the web.
-Ever since I wrote my first HTML document
-<small>(shown below)</small>; a tutorial on how to learn HTML.
-I taught myself
-the markup syntax since I wanted to use the source view on Homestead instead of the GUI.
-What you learn is that the beauty of HTML isn't so much its simplicity, so much as its *forgiving* and *giving* nature.
-You can write a bunch of not-so-well-formed markup and you get something back, <small>(notice anything off in my markup below)</small>?
-It's rewarding with real low-grade effort.
-The exact kind that is necessary to get interested.
-It enables small wins that capture interest and get you wanting more.
-The web primitives empower and pave a path for building and sharing, theoretically without getting frustrated.
-But, the reality is that memorizing HTML tags and CSS properties only gets you so far.
-JavaScript becomes a necessary evil to learn and understand in order to make your page interactive and functional.
+I put a lot of trust in the web.
+I've watched it grow for 15 years from when I created my first hosted web page, a tutorial on writing HTML, to working at Netflix on rich multimedia applications.
+What is amazing about this platform to me, is that I can look back on my original page and the knowledge is as relevant now as it was back then.
+Due to the forgiving nature of HTML, I was able to get started quickly, while making lots of mistakes, and end up with a page I was proud of.
+It became a gateway drug for me into the world of JavaScript.

 <a href="/post/going-beyond-innerhtml/assets/html.jpg">
   <img